agorakit/documentation/docs/fr/artisan.md

 - `agorakit:sendnotifications`         Sends all the pending notifications to all users who requested it.
 This might take time.
 Call this frequently to avoid trouble
 - `agorakit:sendreminders`             Sends all reminders to participants who asked for it - call exactly every 5 minutes, no more, no less :-)

-!>Most of those commands are already used by the cron job, so they don't need to be called manually.
+WARNING: Most of those commands are already used by the cron job, so they don't need to be called manually.
 But they might be useful for debugging and development.